 The TCC also has reporting requirements applicable to all capital stock companies.
 Pursuant to the TCC, if an undertaking's (affiliate's) direct or indirect shareholding in a company reaches or falls below the thresholds of 5, 10, 20, 25, 33, 50, 67 and 100 per cent, such affiliate must notify the company in which it holds the relevant shares as well as any applicable public authorities within 10 days.
-Information on any such triggering transaction must be made available on the company's website and included in the company's annual activity and audit reports.
-Further, board members and managers of the company and the relevant affiliate, and their respective spouses and dependent children, who hold at least 20 per cent of shares of the company or the affiliate must disclose such holdings.
+Information on any such triggering transaction must be made available on the company's website and included in the company and the relevant affiliate, and their respective spouses and dependent children, who hold at least 20 per cent of shares of the company or the affiliate must disclose such holdings.
 Such disclosure will be registered with and announced by the trade registry.
 Failure to fulfil any of the TCC obligations described in this paragraph results in the freezing of all voting and other rights in the relevant shares.
 There is debate among practitioners and academia as to how to cure the loss of these rights.